KhronosGroup/Vulkan-ValidationLayers/docs/synchronization_usage.md

 ### Current Feature set

 - Hazard detection for memory usage for commands within the *same* command buffer
+- Synchronization operations
+  - vkCmdPipelineBarrier
+  - vkCmdSetEvent/vkCmdWaitEvents/vkCmdResetEvent
-- Synchronization operations vkCmdPipelineBarrier and renderpass/subpass barriers
+  - renderpass/subpass barriers
 - Image layout transition hazard and access tracking
 - Load/Store/Resolve operations within Subpasses.

 ### Known Limitations

 - Does not include implementation of multi-view renderpass support.
-- Does not include vkCmd(Set|Wait)Event support.
 - Host set event not supported
 - ExecuteCommands and QueueSubmit hazards from are not tracked or reported
 - Memory access checks not suppressed for VK_CULL_MODE_FRONT_AND_BACK